A-Nitram/Jaxxa-Rimworld/Enhanced-Development/README.md

 ##ChangeLog:
 ~~~
 00.01.00
-- Initial re-release as Enhanced Development
+- Initial re-release as Enhanced Development.
+00.01.01
+- Update to Alpha 12D, not that I think it changed anything.
+- Removed Unneeded vent images.
 ~~~

 ##Old ChangeLog: